River Kelvin Angling Association

 a) The Secretary shall call such meetings of the General Committee as may be required from time to time.

-b) The Annual General Meeting of the Association shall be held in Glasgow not later than 31st March in each year and after not less than seven days notice of the meeting shall have been given by circular to every member of the Association at his last known address.
+b) The Annual General Meeting of the Association shall be held in Glasgow not later than 31st March in each year and after not less than five days notice of the meeting shall have been given by circular to every member of the Association at his last known address.

 c) Special General Meetings shall be held on the requisition of the General Committee or on the requisition of ten or more members of the Association to the Secretary in writing.
 Such notice shall specify the purpose of the Special General Meeting and only such item or items as have been specified in the notice of requisition shall be put to such meeting.